MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/office365outlook.md

 :::image type="content" source="media\office365outlook\attachments-item-details.png" alt-text="Screenshot of the item details in the Attachments window.":::

-You can add more attachments by clicking on the plus button.
+You can add more attachments by selecting the plus button.

 :::image type="content" source="media\office365outlook\add-more-attachments.png" alt-text="Screenshot of add more button in the Attachments window.":::